mus-format/mus-go/README.md

-deserialization, zero allocation deserialization, and has a [streaming version](https://github.com/mus-format/mus-stream-go), which you can try with [cmd-stream-go](https://github.com/cmd-stream/cmd-stream-go) - a high-performance RCE (Remote Command Execution) library.
+deserialization, zero allocation deserialization, and has a [streaming version](https://github.com/mus-format/mus-stream-go), which you can try with [cmd-stream-go](https://github.com/cmd-stream/cmd-stream-go) - a high-performance RCX (Remote Command eXecution) library.

 # Tests
 Test coverage is 100%.